spaceagetv/electron-playwright-helpers/README.md

 <a name="ipcRendererEmit"></a>

 ## ipcRendererEmit(window, message, ...args) ⇒ <code>Promise.&lt;boolean&gt;</code>
-<p>Emit an IPC event to a given window.
+<p>Emit an IPC message to a given window.
-This will trigger all ipcRenderer listeners for the event.</p>
+This will trigger all ipcRenderer listeners for the message.</p>
 <p>This does not transfer data between main and renderer processes.
 It simply emits an event in the renderer process.</p>
 <p>Note: nodeIntegration must be true for this window</p>